Clinic Intern Program

 - What does the class consist of?

-The class trains students in assessing vital signs, determining the reason for the visit, providing health education on various topics, and performing simple procedures such as visual acuity.
+The class trains students in assessing vital signs, determining the reason for the visit, documenting in an electronic medical record, and performing simple procedures such as visual acuity.
 Other topics include common health concerns, proper documentation, and patient confidentiality.
 There are homework assignments, quizzes, and exams.

 - When does the clinic part of the program begin?